Michmcb/SectionConfig/README.md

 # You need quotes to include leading/trailing whitespace
 Key: " Value with whitespace "

-# You don't need to use quotes to denote an empty value.
-All 3 of these are equivalent.
+# You don't need to use quotes to denote an empty value, although you can if you want.
+# All 3 of these are equivalent.
 Key1:
 Key2: ""
 Key3: ''